mhrice/music-transformer-generation/README.md

 Framework: [Pytorch](https://pytorch.org/).

 This is my first project in transformer-based music generation.
 Received lots of help from the above research and especially code from [MusicTransformer-Pytorch](https://github.com/gwinndr/MusicTransformer-Pytorch).
+Also inspired by [PopMAG](https://arxiv.org/abs/2008.07703), this may be my next music generation attempt!

 ## Generated Examples
+See examples directory for midi files of varying length

 ## Requirements
 Anaconda, Pytorch >= 1.2.0, Python >= 3.6